loganhasson/loganhasson.github.io/source/_posts/2014-02-13-link-bait-mapping-the-spread-of-the-epic-twitter-link-chain.markdown

 Code available here: [Fork and Pull Request Away!](https://github.com/loganhasson/twitter-link-chain)

 Oh, and for the record, it all started [here](https://twitter.com/BenHowe/statuses/433249756006346752) with a link to a 404 page.

+### Update: Feb 14, 7:30am

+The graph has a ton of new nodes now.
+The stats are pretty similar, though the characteristic length is abou 17 now, and the furthest degree of separation is about 44.
+If you'd like to play around with a high-res version of that image above, check it out [here](https://www.dropbox.com/s/soz79f1nnccnrds/feb_14_pdf.pdf).

 # Intro